scotttyso/wsl-dns-fix/README.md

 * Initial Release

 ## Instructions

+The purpose of this repository is to simplify the instructions into a simple `powershell` and `shell` script fix for users.
+The other examples from GitHub below give instructions but not a quick `shell` script.
+Also the `anyconnect.ps1` is more complex than other examples to account for `connected/disconnected` states for the corporate environment.

 The `generate_settings.sh` file in this repository will setup a WSL Environment for Users that utilize Anyconnect VPN.
 Once the environment is setup, you can use `wdf.sh` to correct `resolv.conf` each time you connect and disconnect from your VPN Network.